-Subsidence will cause a trough centred above each longwall/miniwall panel.
+Subsidence will cause a trough centred above each longwall panel.
 Subsidence troughs are formed through the vertical settlement of rock into the void created as the coal is removed between the chain pillars.
 As a trough is formed, the ground surface is subjected to certain tilts and strains depending on the geology, depth of cover, panel dimensions and position above the panel.

-Surface cracking and tilting are expected to cause some groups of trees to lean permanently at tilts of up to 67 mm/m.
+Surface cracking and tilting are expected to cause some groups of trees to lean permanently at tilts of up to 40 mm/m.
 Some individual trees with roots directly impacted by surface cracks may fall over altogether (SCT, 2006).
 Conversely any trees leaning away from the subsidence induced tilt would be straightened.
 It is unlikely that any isolated falls that may occur would significantly alter the community composition.
-To date, no trees have fallen over as a result of longwall mining (Longwalls 1 to 3).

 Tilt will not affect shrubs, herbs or grasses, as they are too short to exert significant leverage on root systems.
-The predicted minor tilting due to subsidence will not cause measurable short or long term damage to any threatened plants, endangered ecological communities or populations within the Application Area.
+The predicted minor tilting due to subsidence will not cause measurable short or long term damage to any threatened plants, endangered ecological communities or populations within the site.